 3) Fresh food

 In South Kivu if you want food, you go to the market or a street stand where the bread was baked that morning or the tomatoes were grown not more than a few miles away.
-In the restaurants when you order fish for dinner, it’s likely it was caught that very afternoon in Lake Kivu.
+In the restaurants when you order fish for dinner, it’s likely it was caught that very afternoon in Lake Kivu or Tanganyika.
 And if you want chicken, there are no refrigerated, shrink-wrapped packages in the grocery store.
 You find the lady on the street with a sack of live chickens on her back, buy one, let it walk around your garden for a few days, and hope you can find someone not as squeamish as you to cut its head off and pluck it.
 Then there’s the pilipili.
 Flavorful pepper that packs just the right amount of heat, whose juices you squeeze over your lunch or make into a tasty dipping sauce.

 4) Christian-Muslim harmony